DeepLearnXMU/mc_tit/ocrmt30k_data/README.md

 ## Proprecess code
 We release the proprecess code, If you want to proprecess the raw data, you need to install the paddleocr(https://github.com/PaddlePaddle/PaddleOCR) first, and then run the `ocr_proprecess.sh`

+## The data can not be used for commerical purposes.